vantablanta/hood/README.md

 ## User Story
 * Sign in to the application to start using.
 * Check out available hoods and join one.
-* Create a hood if you dont find any suitable ones for you.
+* Create a hood if you dont find any suitable one for you.
 * See news alerts posted
-* See amenitites listed in the hood
+* See amenities listed in the hood
 * See businesses within the hood
-* Interact woh your hood mates by commenitng in the comments section
+* Interact with your hood mates by commenting in the comments section

 ## Setup and Installation
 To get the project .......